 Many parents wonder where they went wrong, and are confused about what to do next.
 Some become hopeless, and simply stop trying.

 Why This Is a Failure of Self-Discipline!

-If we focus on this child, who is now struggling, and ‘diagnose’ the end result of years of poor choices, we can get lost and overwhelmed.
-We might see only the end result: low motivation, lack of passion, negativity when faced with challenged, no initiative and even sadness.
-All of these are almost inevitable, if months or years of poor choices have accumulated to the point of a crisis.
+If we focus on this child, who is now struggling, and ‘diagnose’ the result of years of poor choices, we can get lost and overwhelmed.
+We might see only the result: low motivation, lack of passion, negativity when faced with challenges, no initiative, and even sadness.
+All of these are almost inevitable if months or years of poor choices have accumulated to the point of a crisis.

 However, looking back over time, we can see the obvious failure to instill self-discipline.
 Self-discipline is the ultimate buffer or protector of your child’s future!
-It eliminates the constant battles with the small stuff of live, and effort consistently expended inevitably produces results…both in tangible outcomes and self-esteem.
+It eliminates the constant battles with the small stuff of life, and effort consistently expended inevitably produces results…both intangible outcomes and self-esteem.

 How could we possibly ignore the importance of this critical trait?
 I believe we are simply missing the important early cues.